It’s very common to see cat owners scratching their heads for the best cat foods that can be available.

 2. Steamed Vegetables

-Fresh vegetables are a great source of vitamins and fibers that promotes healthy digestions amongst cats.
+Fresh vegetables are a great source of vitamins and fibers that promotes healthy digestion amongst cats.
 Also, it has water that the cat needs.
 Though vegetables like cucumber, cantaloupe, broccoli, green beans, etc. are extremely nutritious for the cats, they also don’t like veggies.
 So you would have to struggle to make your cat eat vegetables.
 You can consider baked or steamed vegetables.
 Or prepare a burger consisting of all the vegetables.
 In a case like to eat fresh vegetables, make sure you wash them.
 Avoid garlic and onions as they would not add any nutrient value.

 3. Boiled Fish or Cooked Salmon

 Fish is packed with protein and omega-3 fatty acids that improve your cat’s eyesight and help prevent kidney diseases and arthritis.
-You can give your cat a boiled fish or cooked salmon.
+You can give your cat boiled fish or cooked salmon.
 Avoid giving them raw fish as it would not be suitable for their health.
 Also, avoid giving her Sushi as it is also consumed raw.
 For additional nutrients, you can add fish oil supplements to their diet.
-Fish oils have their benefits such as it keeps the cat’s skin moisturized and prevents dryness.
+Fish oils have their benefits such as it keeps the cat’s skin moisturized and preventing dryness.

 4. Cooked Whole Grains

-Whole grains like oats are loaded with protein, fiber, and it is one of the iron-rich foods for cats.
+Whole grains like oats are loaded with protein and fiber, and it is one of the iron-rich foods for cats.
 It takes good care of their overall health.
 Other whole grains that you can feed to your indoor cat are cornmeal, barley, brown rice, and millet couscous.
 Make sure the grains are well cooked, as it would be easy for her to digest.

 5. Boiled Chicken

-It is no surprise that cats are carnivorous; hence a slice of chicken would be one of the ideal food for cats.
+It is no surprise that cats are carnivorous; hence a slice of chicken would be of the ideal food for cats.
 Chicken is a good source of lean protein.
 Boiled chicken makes for an excellent treat for cats.
 You can combine it with boiled rice to keep stomach-related problems at bay.
 The protein available in the chicken maintains your kitty’s heart health and reproductive system.
 Make sure that the chicken is boneless and too not much spicy.

 Next on the list of best foods for cats is bananas.
 Like vegetables, cats do not like fruits.
-However, banana is counted amongst the superfoods for cats, all thanks to the number of nutrients the fruit has.
+However, banana is counted among the superfoods for cats, all thanks to the number of nutrients the fruit has.
 Banana is an excellent source of soluble fiber and potassium.
 Also, they are perfect snacks for cats.
 Though they are healthy, the entire diet should not have bananas only as they have high sugar content.

 Turkey is one of the best sources of lean protein; thus, it is here on the list of human foods for cats.
 Cooked turkey breast is a safe snack for cats.
 Unseasoned, plain, skinless, and boneless turkey is safe for cats.
 Avoid giving them raw turkey as it might not be good for her health.

 Like humans, apples are good for animals like dogs and cats, and thus apple is one of the best food for dogs and cats.
 Apples are loaded with fiber content, which is good for your cat’s bowel.
 Also, it is an ideal snack if your cat is overweight or who has a lower metabolism.
-Besides these, apples also have other nutrients like Vitamin A and C that make tissues and bones healthy.
+Besides these, apples also have other nutrients like vitamins A and C that make tissues and bones healthy.
 While feeding apples to cats remove their upper layer and seeds as they have cyanide.

 Bread is a good source of fiber and protein.
 Thus it is ideal cat food.
 However, one should feed a cat with bread in moderation.
 The entire diet should not contain bread.
 It should have other ingredients too so that your cat gets complete nutrition.
 Also, ensure that you do not feed the dough of bread to the cat since it could be harmful to their health.